Turn to Mason’s Chimney Service for Expert Chimney Relining & Replacement Services

 Why Might My Flue Need Relining?

-• There isn’t a liner – This is sometimes seen with historic homes, but if your historic chimney was built without a liner, this should be corrected as soon as possible.
+• There isn’t a liner.
+This is sometimes seen with historic homes, as liners were only considered essential within the last 100 years.
+If your historic chimney was built without a liner, this should be corrected as soon as possible.

-• Damaged tiles – Clay/terracotta tile can last when properly maintained, but it’s not uncommon to see cracked, split or flaking tiles after years of use.
+• The tiles are damaged.
+Clay/terracotta tile can last when properly maintained, but it’s not uncommon to see cracked, split, or flaking tiles after years of use.

-• Damaged aluminum liners – Aluminum liners are affordable, but they’re also prone to rust and corrosion, as well as damage from animals.
+• Aluminum liners are deteriorating.
+Aluminum liners are affordable, but they’re also prone to rust and corrosion, as well as damage from animals.

 Different Options For Repairing Or Replacing A Damaged Flue